 In recent years the focus has shifted to international artists like Anthony Ausgang, Gary Baseman, Tim Biskup, Clayton Brothers, Thomas Flechtner, Mike Giant, Ryan Heshka, Richard Johansson, Erika Nordqvist, Luke Pelletier, Russ Pope, Andy Rementer, TL Solien, Fred Stonehouse, Gary Taxali, Esther Pearl Watson, Eric White, Zio Ziegler.

-The passion for rock music has also played a role in the choice of certain artists like Moby, Daniel Johnston and Mike Giant.
+The passion for rock music has also been a fundamental factor, in the choice of certain artists like Moby and Daniel Johnston.